Álvaro Cassuto: Awards

-He is the recipient of numerous awards, including the Koussevitzky Memorial Prize in Tanglewood.
+Cassuto was the recipient of numerous awards, including the 1969 Koussevitzky Memorial Prize in Tanglewood.
+He received the Press Award in Portugal in 1970.
+A 2004 recording of Braga Santos' Fourth Symphony earned him a MIDEM Classical Award.
 In 2009, the President of Portugal awarded him the degree of Grand Officer of the Military Order of Saint James of the Sword to celebrate the 50th anniversary of his career.
+He received a lifetime award from the Sociedade Portuguesa de Autores in 2022.